Juniper/healthbot-rules/juniper_official/Solutions/Pfe-wedge-detection/README.md

 		> Supported healthbot version: 3.0.0
 		> Detals:
 		 Monitors FPC syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-mqchip-events
+### Rule name: check-pfe-alarms
-		> Description: "Using this rule the mqchip events will be monitored"
+		> Description: "Using this rule the pfe alarms will be monitored"
-		> Synopsis: "mqchip events monitor"
+		> Synopsis: "PFE alarms monitor"
-		> Rule file name: mqchip-events-syslog.rule
+		> Rule file name: pfe-alarms-syslog.rule

 		> Supported products: MX